 Conclusion

-The stonemasonry wall is the wall of the building.
 The wall of the building should be made with the help of Stone which is a stone masonry wall.
 I hope this post is very helpful for you.
 If you like and are helpful please share this post with your friend and comment in the comment section.